AgoraIO-Community/VideoUIKit-Flutter/CONTRIBUTING.md

 ## **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Agora UIKit will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Agora VideoUIKit will generally not be accepted.

 ## **Do you intend to add a new feature or change an existing one?**

 * Suggest your change in the form of a Feature Request Issue on this repository.

-* One of the team at Agora will respond to your issue, and together we can figure out whether this feature is applicable to be added to Agora UIKit.
+* One of the team at Agora will respond to your issue, and together we can figure out whether this feature is applicable to be added to Agora VideoUIKit.

 ## **Do you have questions about the source code?**

-* Ask any question about how to use UIKit on the [RTE Dev Slack](https://www.agora.io/en/join-slack/).
+* Ask any question about how to use VideoUIKit on the [RTE Dev Slack](https://www.agora.io/en/join-slack/).

 ---